bbucksch/bbucksch.github.io/docs/index.md

 ## ANALYSIS

 The results indicate a clear performance difference between models trained on white-background versus textured-background synthetic images.
 Although both models were trained exclusively on artificial data, the model that incorporated more realistic backgrounds exhibited substantially higher precision, recall, and mAP on our small 30-image real-world test set.
-This suggests that domain closeness—achieved by adding diverse natural textures and lighting variations—plays a key role in helping the model generalize.
+This suggests that domain closeness, achieved by adding diverse natural textures and lighting variations, plays a key role in helping the model generalize.

 1. Domain Gap
 Despite the improved performance of the textured-background model, its overall detection and classification accuracy in real-world images remains modest.
 This underscores a persistent domain gap between synthetic training data and real-world imagery.
 Variations in object appearance, lighting, and occlusion can be more extreme in reality than in synthetic images, making it difficult for models to fully adapt.